contao/docs/docs/manual/site-structure/pages-as-central-elements/logout.en.md

 ---
 title: 'Logout'
-description: 'This page type creates a logout link for a protected area.
-After logging out, you can redirect visitors to any page or to the last page they visited.'
+description: 'A page of this type creates a logout link for a protected area.
+After logging out, you can redirect visitors to any page or to the last page they visited. '
 url: "site-structure/logout"
 aliases:
     - /en/site-structure/pages-as-central-elements/logout/